My incursions bring joy to being creative.

 • Cost: $15 per child.

-• Children take home: their design and a talent badge
+• Children take home: their design and badges showing their talent.

 Delivery